 Compared to JVET-AE0057 a slight modification is proposed to relax the threshold so that for higher QP values better trade-off between encoding time reduction and coding loss can be achieved.

-The threshold is set based on QP value as follows.
+In JVET-AE0057, the threshold is set based on QP value as follows.